gmonteir/gmonteir.github.io/about.md

 I am a Computer Science student at [California Polytechnic State University](https://www.calpoly.edu/) in San Luis Obispo.
 This is the place where I would put the company that I'm currently interning at, but I'm still working on that one.

 I'm currently doing a lot of work on a number of projects in and outside of class, namely for the [Cal Poly Amusement Park Engineers and Designers (CAPED)](https://www.facebook.com/SLOCAPED/) and [Cal Poly Game Development (CPGD)](https://www.facebook.com/CPGameDev/).
-Currently I am working on using my experience to gain internship opportunities within the themed entertainment industry.
+I'm also working on using my experience to gain internship opportunities within the themed entertainment industry.

-My main areas of interest are in Virtual Reality, Computer Graphics, and 3D Modeling.
+My main areas of interest are in Virtual Reality, Experience Design, and Computer Graphics.

 {% if site.show_talks_section %}
 ## Talks